projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

    a.
 Select the ``/dev/sda`` partition, not ``/dev/nvme0p1``.
    b.
 Select ``/dev/sda`` **ATA KINGSTON RBUSNS4** as the device for the
-      boot loader installation.
-Note that the label depends on the on the SATA disk used.
+      bootloader installation.
+Note that the label depends on the SATA disk used.

 #.
 Continue with the Ubuntu Service VM installation in ``/dev/sda``.